Welcome to ICECCS 2025

 Visa Information

-There are most Nationals of the 38 countries can, with ordinary passports, enter China visa-free for purposes of business, tourism, visits to relatives and friends, exchange visits, and transit, provided that their stay periods will not exceed 30 days. please check with online Visa Exemption Policies
+Most nationals of 38 countries can, with ordinary passports, enter China visa-free for purposes of business, tourism, visits to relatives and friends, exchange visits, and transit, provided that their stay periods will not exceed 30 days.
+Please check online Visa Exemption Policies.

-However, if you are not sure the free-visa, Please consult with your nearest China embassy/consulate or your travel agency for the visa and entry requirements.
-For those who need a visa to travel to China, an invitation letter for visa can be issued by local organizers.
-Please send all requests to yuanzhou AT zstu.edu.cn with the following information:
+However, if you are not sure about visa-free status, please consult with your nearest Chinese embassy/consulate or your travel agency.
+For those who need a visa to travel to China, an invitation letter can be issued by local organizers.
+Please send all requests to yuanzhou@zstu.edu.cn with the following information:

 • Your name (as it appears on your passport) and mailing address